pemrogrammer/organization-mis/README.md

 3. run `composer update` on terminal.
 4. run `artisan generate:key` on terminal.
 5. run `artisan migrate` on terminal.
+6. run `artisan serve` on terminal.
+7. open browser then go to `[domain]/initialize-app` for initializing this app.

 ## Contributing